mwpastore/sinja/README.md

 ##### `create {|attr, id| ..}` => id, Object?

-With client-generated IDs: Take a hash of attributes and a client-generated ID, create a new resource, and return the ID and optionally the created resource.
+With client-generated IDs: Take a hash of (dedasherized) attributes and a client-generated ID, create a new resource, and return the ID and optionally the created resource.
 (Note that only one or the other `create` action helpers is allowed in any given resource block.)

 ##### `create {|attr| ..}` => id, Object

-Without client-generated IDs: Take a hash of attributes, create a new resource, and return the server-generated ID and the created resource.
+Without client-generated IDs: Take a hash of (dedasherized) attributes, create a new resource, and return the server-generated ID and the created resource.
 (Note that only one or the other `create` action helpers is allowed in any given resource block.)

 ##### `update {|attr| ..}` => Object?

-Take a hash of attributes, update `resource`, and optionally return the updated resource.
+Take a hash of (dedasherized) attributes, update `resource`, and optionally return the updated resource.

 ##### `destroy {..}`